Man who killed 6 in Christmas parade says he didn't plan it

 Waukesha County Circuit Judge Jennifer Dorow was expected to sentence Darrell Brooks Jr. to life in prison later Wednesday afternoon.
 A day after hearing from dozens of victims, Dorow listened to comments from Brooks and his supporters before she handed down the sentence.

-Brooks told Dorow in a rambling speech that he grew up fatherless, poor and hungry in apartment buildings infested with rats and bugs.
-Brooks said he has dealt with mental health issues for as long as he can remember and that he was physically abused, though he didn't say by whom specifically.
+Brooks told Dorow in remarks that rambled past two hours that he grew up fatherless, poor and hungry in apartment buildings infested with rats and bugs.
+Brooks said he has dealt with mental health issues for as long as he can remember and that he was physically abused, though he didn't say by whom.
 At times he took medication and did short stints in mental health facilities and life was better then, he said.

 “People are going to, like I said, believe what they want, and that's OK.
 This needs to be said: What happened on Nov.
 21, 2021, was not, not, not an attack.
 It was not planned, plotted," Brooks said, adding later: “This was not an intentional act.
 No matter how many times you say it over and over, it was not.”